luisfariass/Fatemeh-Hosseinigoki/README.md

 * F. Hosseini G., M. Shahabinejad, M. Shahabinejad and S. Talebi, [Block Circular Delay Diversity Space-Frequency Codes with the Enhanced Performance](https://ieeexplore.ieee.org/document/6483023), in _6th Int.
 Symposium on Telecommunications (IST)_, pp. 416-419, Tehran, Iran, Nov.
 2012.

 ### Presentations
+* Talk on __Capacity of Gaussian Arbitrarily-Varying Fading Channels,__ at _Conference on Information Sciences and System (CISS)_ at Johns Hopkins University, Baltimore, MD, Mar.
+2019.

 * Talk on __Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding,__ at _IEEE International Symposium on Information Theory (ISIT)_ at Vail, CO, Jun.
 2018.

 * Poster on __The Gaussian Interference Channel in the Presence of Malicious Jammers,__ at _Information Theory and Application Workshop (ITA)_ at University of California San Diego, San Diego, CA, Feb.
 2018.